Mehdirben/decentrafor/README.md

 2. **Search**: Use the search bar to find PDFs by title or description
 3. **Filter**: Use category chips to filter PDFs by category
 4. **View PDF**: Tap on any PDF card to open it in the viewer
+5. **Download PDF**: Tap the download icon on any PDF card to save it for offline viewing
+6. **Manage Downloads**: Use the Downloads button in the app bar to view and manage downloaded PDFs
+7. **Offline Viewing**: Downloaded PDFs can be viewed without an internet connection
-5. **Add PDF**: Tap the + button to upload a new PDF
+8. **Add PDF**: Tap the + button to upload a new PDF
-6. **Categories**: PDFs can be organized into categories: Business, Education, Technology, Science, Health, Entertainment, Other
+9. **Categories**: PDFs can be organized into categories: Business, Education, Technology, Science, Health, Entertainment, Other

+### Download Features

+- **Progressive Download**: Real-time progress tracking with percentage and progress bar
+- **Offline Viewing**: Downloaded PDFs are stored locally and can be viewed without internet
+- **Download Management**: Dedicated Downloads screen to manage all downloaded files
+- **Storage Info**: View download location and file sizes
+- **Delete Downloads**: Remove downloaded files to free up space
+- **Download Status**: Visual indicators show which PDFs are downloaded

 ## Dependencies